An atlas of K3 surfaces with finite automorphism group: Rank 3 lattices

-By using the linear system $|D_{2}|$, we obtain: \begin{prop} The K3 surface is a double cover of $\PP^{2}$ branched over a smooth sextic curve $C_{6}$ such that there are two quartic cuspidal rational curves $Q_{4},Q_{4}'$ and two sextic cuspidal rational curves $Q_{6},Q_{6}'$ such that the cusps are on $C_{6}$ and the intersection multiplicities of these curves with $C_{6}$ are even at each intersection points. \end{prop}
+\begin{prop} The K3 surface is a double cover of $\,\PP^{2}$ branched over a smooth sextic curve $C_{6}$ such that there are two quartic cuspidal rational curves $Q_{4}$, $Q_{4}'$ and two sextic cuspidal rational curves $Q_{6}$, $Q_{6}'$ such that the cusps are on $C_{6}$ and the intersection multiplicities of these curves with $C_{6}$ are even at all intersection points. \end{prop}

-The divisor $D_{8}=2A_{1}+A_{3}-A_{5}$ is very ample, of square $8$, with $D_{8}A_{j}=2,22,12,12,8,28,8,28$ for $j=1,\dots,8$.
+The divisor $D_{8}=2A_{1}+A_{3}-A_{5}$ is very ample, of square $8$, with $D_{8} \cdot A_{j}=2,22,12,12,8,28,8,28$ for $j=1,\dots,8$.

-\subsection{The lattice $S_{12,1,1}$}
+\subsection{The lattice $\boldsymbol{S_{12,1,1}}$}